Superflows-AI/docs/docs/07-ui-components/04-superflows-sidebar.md

 `headerBackgroundColor` sets the colour of the header of the sidebar.

 `headerTextColor` sets the colour of the text on the header of the sidebar.

 ---

-**buttonStyling** `string`

-This allows you to set the class name of the button.
-This allows you to style the button however you like.

-(note: if you set this, you must set the height and width of the button in the classes)

----